This page sets out our Publication Policy as agreed by the Council in 2014.

 - We make this commitment in the public and consumer interest and in line with the principles of good regulation.

-- As with all organisations there will be types of information that the CLC is not able to share for legal, commercial or regulatory reasons.
-The criteria for information remaining confidential to the staff and Council members and others working with the CLC are set out in the next section on exemptions.
+- There will be types of information that the CLC is not able to share for legal, commercial or regulatory reasons.
+The exemptions are set out in the next section.

 - Our approach to considering exemptions to our general commitment to openness takes account of general freedom of information practice, the public interest and the principles of good regulation (proportionality, accountability, consistency, transparency, targeting).

-- Personal data – Within the meaning of the Data Protection Act 1998, other than as permitted by statute (e.g. the requirement at s.19 Administration of Justice Act 1985 for the CLC to keep a register of licensed conveyancers).
+- Personal data – Data within the meaning of Article 4(1) General Data Protection Regulations, other than as permitted by statute (e.g. the requirement at s.19 Administration of Justice Act 1985 for the CLC to keep a register of licensed conveyancers).

 - Confidential information – Information, the disclosure of which would constitute a breach of confidence actionable by the person who provided the information or any other person.